CGJennings/se3docs/docs/um-core-components.md

 When you first run Strange Eons, and again after each update, you will be prompted to check the plug-in catalogue for updates.
 This ensures core components are kept up to date, but if you prefer you can [manage them manually](um-installing-managing-plugins.md) just like any other plug-in.

-## Missing core components
+## Missing plug-ins

 Occasionally Strange Eons may open a window stating that an additional plug-in is required to continue.
 Such plug-ins are generally called core components, although that name is not always accurate.
-In many cases, the missing plug-in has resources needed by another plug-in.
-Choose **Download and Install** to install them and continue.
+In many cases, one plug-in simply depends on some resources that are stored in another plug-in.

+Choose **Download and Install** to install the required plug-in and continue.
 You can also check the option to automatically install these in the future, without asking first.

 ![missing plug-in dialog](images/missing-core.png)